 There are so many ways to enjoy the river, as you can see below.
 But safety first.
 For information about safety considerations when using the river, please read about River Safety here.

-- The Tariffville Gorge is a premier whitewater paddling destination and has been the location for world class paddling completion.
+- The Tariffville Gorge is a premier whitewater paddling destination and has been the location for world class paddling competitions.
 It is one of very few rivers in the east where there are year-round paddling opportunities.

 - There is a broad range of boating activities — from flat-water and mild moving waters to sections of class II and III white water for experienced paddlers.
 It is easy for people to take advantage of these activities, since there are public access points and parks within every Study Town.